 Qualified Person Eligibility Panel of Assessors

-The RPS Assessors also collaborate with the Royal Pharmaceutical Society to raise awareness on the issues relating to the QP role and in providing support for QPs, for example, via a Qualified Persons virtual network and via the RPS Support team.
+The Assessor role includes review of the written applications and interviewing candidates (“viva voce” interview).
+The interview panel for each assessment normally involves an Assessor from each of the professional bodies.
+The RPS Assessors also collaborate with the Royal Pharmaceutical Society to raise awareness on the issues relating to the QP role and in providing support for QPs, for example, via a Qualified Persons online group and via the RPS Support team.